sushant344/PetKonnect-QA-Selenium-Project/README.md

 #### Implementation Details
 To implement data-driven testing in this project, we use Apache POI, a Java library for reading and writing Microsoft Office documents.
 The steps involved include:

-1. Reading Data from Excel: Before the test execution, the test data is read from the PetKonnect.xlsx file.
+1. **Reading Data from Excel:** Before the test execution, the test data is read from the PetKonnect.xlsx file.
 This involves opening the Excel file, navigating to the correct sheet, and reading the values of the cells.

-2. Executing Test Steps: The test data is used to perform the test steps, which can include actions like clicking buttons, entering text in fields, and verifying results on the web page.
+2. **Executing Test Steps:** The test data is used to perform the test steps, which can include actions like clicking buttons, entering text in fields, and verifying results on the web page.

-3. Writing Results to Excel: After the test execution, the actual results and the status (Pass/Fail) are written back to the Excel file.
+3. **Writing Results to Excel:** After the test execution, the actual results and the status (Pass/Fail) are written back to the Excel file.
 This involves opening the Excel file in write mode and updating the relevant cells with the results.

+### PetKonnect Execution Pages
+The project contains various Java files, each consisting of methods to perform specific test cases.
+This modular approach allows for better organization, reusability, and maintainability of the test scripts.
+- Created instance in [PetKonnect.java](./src/test/java/ExecutionTestCases/) file to invoke java files all methods.
+- These file contains all test cases execution methods, by simply running this file we can perform all test cases in one shot.